My Location - 2025 - Whispering Skies Observatory

 • It is based on a Pole Barn design using Engineered Perma-Columns

-• It has four customer steel piers in their own foundations isolated from the building
+• It has four custom steel piers in their own foundations, isolated from the building

-• The east and west wall headers as well as the roof outriggers use 4” x 4” x 1/4” Steel channel columns to ensure a Roof track system that will not warp or twist over time.
+• The east, west, and south wall headers, as well as the roof outriggers, use 4” x 4” x 1/4” steel channel columns to ensure a Roof track system that will not warp or twist over time.

-• The roof used V-Track and V-Wheels on the West side and Flat Track and Flat wheels on the East side.
+• The roof uses V-Track and V-Wheels on the West side and Flat Track and Flat wheels on the East side.

 • A SkyRoof Motor and Control system by Interactive Astronomy powers the roof.

-• A SkyAlert Weather system, also by Interactive Astronomy will soon be installed.
+• A SkyAlert Weather system, also by Interactive Astronomy, has been installed.
+This works with the SkyRoof System.

-• 100 Amp Service was brought 180’ from the house, as were several redundant Ethernet lines.
+• 100-amp electrical service was brought in 180’ from the house, as were several redundant Ethernet lines.

 • Power has been run to: